morganericsson/msengcs/kursplaner/en/4DV003_FormalMethods.md

 Required reading:

-- Aceto, L., Ingólfsdóttir, A., Guldstrand Larsen, K. och Srba, J., *Reactive Systems: Modelling, Specification and Verification*, Cambridge University Press, 2014.
-Antal sidor: 150 av 281.
+- Aceto, L., Ingólfsdóttir, A., Guldstrand Larsen, K., and Srba, J., *Reactive Systems: Modelling, Specification and Verification*, Cambridge University Press, 2014.
+Pages: 150 of 281.
-- Huth, M. och Ryan, M., *Logic in Computer Science: Modelling and Reasoning about Systems*, andra utgåvan, Cambridge University Press, 2004.
-Antal sidor: 300 av 412.
+- Huth, M. and Ryan, M., *Logic in Computer Science: Modelling and Reasoning about Systems*, second edition, Cambridge University Press, 2004.
+Pages: 300 of 412.
 - Compendium of scientific articles.

 ## Other information